lucena placa de la plaza del coso

 This chapel is considered one of the masterpieces of Andalusian Baroque.
 In the centre, you can also admire the superb baldachin of the Immaculate Conception :

-And right next to the church you can read this:
+And right next to the church you can read the table of the 10 commandments on a wall.

 The Casa de los Mora